mattermost/mattermost-handbook-1/source/guides/procurement.md

 After contract is complete, MBO receives invite to Bill.com to approve invoices from vendor submitted in future.

-### Procuring professional services on non-standard agreements (non-standard agreement, 1-3 weeks):
+### Procuring professional services on non-standard agreements (1-3 weeks):

-When procuring professional services on contracts other than the standard Mattermost Consulting Agreement MBOs should anticipate 1-3 weeks for procurement due to contract review and approvals and a $500 charge-back to their cost center for the cost of legal review and added procurement effort.
+When procuring professional services on contracts other than the [standard Mattermost Consulting Agreement](https://drive.google.com/file/d/0B1HOWxVUGSg8X1NscE00S0xpM2M/view) MBOs should anticipate 1-3 weeks for procurement due to contract review and approvals and a $500 charge-back to their cost center for the cost of legal review and added procurement effort.

-When practical, MBOs should request a $500 discount for using the consultant's paperwork to offset costs to the MBO.
+Use steps 1 to 2 in the [4 steps to procuring services on standard agreements](4-steps-to-procuring-services-on-standard-agreements) workflow above and attach the contract proposed by the consultant.

 ## How to procure a new system